COLDWATER, MI (WTVB) – Recent raises for a couple of Coldwater’s top city officials brings them in line to those in communities of similar size.

 The Coldwater City Council this week unanimously approved 4% pay raises for City Manager Keith Baker and City Attorney Amanda O’Boyle for the 2026–2027 fiscal year, bringing their respective annual salaries to $156,395.

-The pay increase followed, session for employee evaluations at Monday’s council meeting.
+The pay increase followed, closed session for employee evaluations at Monday’s council meeting.

 Officials emphasized that the pay increases are essential for keeping the cities executive compensation competitive with those communities comparable to Coldwater.